UX Research 101: Establishing your UX research strategy

 Effective research serves the purpose of influencing or steering decision-making processes, whether they pertain to product development or prioritizing solutions.
 Ultimately, if your research does not contribute to decision-making and its impact, it may not be very productive.

 When it comes to research, there are always additional considerations to take into account, such as selecting the appropriate UX research method or choosing the right research tool.
 However, these decisions should be made on a project-specific basis.
-By beginning with the questions mentioned earlier, you can establish a solid groundwork for
+By beginning with the questions mentioned earlier, you can establish a solid groundwork.
+To learn more about setting up a well-thought out research plan, read our guide on creating a UX research plan.

 Building your UX research team